risk-first/website/Deadline-Risk.md

 [Deadline Risk](Deadline-Risk) becomes very hard to manage when you have to coordinate actions with lots of tightly-constrained events.
 So what else can give?
 We can reduce the number of _parties_ involved in the event, which reduces risk, or, we can make sure all the parties are in the same _place_ to begin with.

-## Deadlines
+## Focus

 Often when running a software project you're given a team of people and told to get something delivered by a certain date, i.e. you have an artificially-imposed deadline on delivery.

 What happens if you miss the deadline?
 It could be:

  - The funding on the project runs out, and it gets cancelled.
- - You have to go back to a budgeting committee, and get more money.
+ - You have to go back to a budgeting committee to get more money.
- - The team gets replaced, because of lack of faith.
+ - Members of the team get replaced because of lack of faith.

 .. or something else.

-[Deadline Risk](Deadline-Risk) can be introduced by an authority in order to _sharpen focus_ and reduce [Coordination Risk](Coordination-Risk).
+So [Deadline Risk](Deadline-Risk) can be introduced by an authority in order to _sharpen focus_.
 This is how we arrive at tools like [SMART Objectives](https://en.wikipedia.org/wiki/SMART_criteria) and [KPI's (Key Performance Indicators)](https://en.wikipedia.org/wiki/Performance_indicator).

 Deadlines change the way we evaluate goals and the solutions we choose because they force us to reckon with [Deadline Risk](Deadline-Risk).
 For example, in JFK's quote: